 3) Love

 To begin restoring the horizontal relationship (you to others), if you are the key one at fault, now you need to confess your sins.
-Dr. Lucy Ann Moll wrote a terrific article entitled “7 Tips to Make a Great Apology” in February of this year.
+Dr. Lucy Ann Moll wrote a terrific article on this topic entitled “7 Tips to Make a Great Apology”.
 Take the time to carefully read Dr. Moll’s post, prepare your plan for repentance, and pray for patience while the Holy Spirit moves in the heart of your family to resolve conflict.

 Call for Action